 Event History & Date Range Filtering

 With the POST endpoint in place, we need a way to retrieve the full tracking history for a parcel.
-This GET endpoint returns all events in chronological order and supports filtering by date range through query parameters.
+We'll extend the service interface to support querying events with optional date range filtering.

 Step 1: Verify the Parcel Exists

-Notice a difference from the POST endpoint: here we use AnyAsync instead of FirstOrDefaultAsync.
+Notice we use AnyAsync instead of FirstOrDefaultAsync.
 We do not need the parcel entity itself --- we only need to know if it exists.
 AnyAsync generates a more efficient SQL query (SELECT EXISTS(...) or SELECT TOP 1 1 ...).

 We start with the base query and conditionally apply date filters: